yaz0r/DeskTape_extractor/README.md

 ## Limitations
 Currently only support raw files or .cptp files generated from DiscImageChef.
 Also **only the first session** of the tape will be extract at the current time.
 Additional session support is being worked on.
+Only tapes created by DeskTape 1.5 and 2.0 have been tested so far.
+If you have backups from other versions, feel free to open an issue.